Segun Oni’s SDP supporters join PDP in Ekiti

-Members and supporters of the Social Democratic Party (SDP) have defected to the People’s Democratic Party (PDP) in Ekiti state.
+Members and supporters of the Social Democratic Party (SDP) have dumped the party to join the Peoples Democratic Party (PDP) in Ekiti state.

-The SDP members, who were followers and supporters of the former governor of the state and the party’s candidate in the last election, Chief Segun Oni, joined the PDP from all thirteen wards in Ado local government area.
+The members who were followers and supporters of a former governor of the state and candidate of the party in the last governorship election, Chief Segun Oni, joined the PDP from all the 13 wards in Ado local government area.

-The new PDP members, under the leadership of the former chairman of the party in Ado, Yinka Olomofe, and Fatai Adeyemo, were received into the party on Monday by the state party leaders, including the publicity secretary, Chief Olalekan Amerijoye, and the southwest zonal publicity secretary, Chief Sanya Atofarati, among others.
+The new PDP members under the leadership of former chairman of the party in Ado, Yinka Olomofe and Fatai Adeyemo were received into the party on Monday by the state party leaders including publicity secretary, Chief Olalekan Amerijoye and the South-West zonal publicity secretary, Chief Sanya Atofarati, among others.

-He explained that they were happy to return to the party and promised to contribute their quota towards the repositioning of the PDP for success in future elections.
+He explained that they were happy to return to the party and promised to contribute their quota towards the repositioning of the PDP for success ahead of future elections.

-Olomofe announced that the SDP structures in the entire local government area have collapsed with their decision to join the party in the state.
+Olomofe announced that the SDP structures in the entire local government area had collapsed with their decision to join the PDP in the state.

 He solicited the support of the party leadership to grant all the new members a waiver to be able to enjoy the rights and privileges as PDP members.